shoaibi/minimal-secure-blog-engine/README.md

 ## Setup ##

-* Place the code under a web accessible directory
+* Place the code under a web accessible directory.
+I am making the assmumption that the directory containing code is called ggs.
 * cd into project and run:
 ```
 composer install